The Keatons

 relax, play and prepare for another season of life on the road.

-an endless supply of pinochle partners.
+For Myra, a passionate card player, the community offered an endless supply of pinochle partners.
 With a financial interest in some of the properties in Bluffton and the adjoining Edgewater area, Joe Keaton hit the road to sing the praises of the slice of heaven that he had found.
 The plan worked.
 Newspaper reports note that during the peak of popularity, nearly 200 vaudevillians would summer in the area.
-In 1908, the family had a cottage built at the edge of a massive sand dune, overlooking Muskegon Lake in a section of the city known as Edgewater.
-After years of travel, it was finally a place for his children to call home. |
+In 1908, the family had a cottage built at the edge of a massive sand dune known as Pigeon Hill, overlooking Muskegon Lake in a section of the city known as Edgewater.
+For young Buster and his siblings, Muskegon was indeed "home". |

 Advertisements